keeshux/bitcoinspv/README.markdown

 Bitcoin structures are generally little-endian, an example consequence is that transaction and block hashes are seen "reversed" in hex editors compared to how we see them on web blockchain explorers like [Blockchain.info](http://blockchain.info).
 There are exceptions, though, because network addresses retain the standard big-endian byte order.
 Yes, this all makes binary encoding quite error-prone.

 That's why WaSPV wraps the encoding internals in the `WSBuffer` and `WSMutableBuffer` classes.
-From a buffer class you can safely read/write arbitrary bytes or basic structures like hashes, network addresses, inventories etc. without the hassle of protocol byte order.
+With a buffer class you can safely read/write arbitrary bytes or basic structures like hashes, network addresses, inventories etc. without the hassle of protocol byte order.

 ### Security

-HD seeds are not serialized with the other wallet structures in order to allow clients to save them by other, safer means.
-For example, used addresses and transactions are normally saved to a file, while the secret seed may be separately stored encrypted into the keychain.
-In fact seeds may even not be saved at all on the device.
-There's total freedom on how to preserve seeds security.
+Sensitive data are never serialized automatically so that clients will be able to save them by other, safer means.
+For example, transactions and addresses of a HD wallet can be safely written to a file, while the secret mnemonic deserves more attention.
+You may store it encrypted into the keychain, you may retrieve it encrypted from a service provider and decrypt it locally, you may even decide not to store it at all.
+In fact there's total freedom on how to preserve mnemonics security.

 ## Known issues